iamarunbrahma/product-description-generator/README.md

 gradio app.py
 ```

-_If you like this project, please star this repository_ :blush:
+_If you like this project, please ⭐ this repository_ :blush: